wlady/just-a-test/README.md

 ```sh
 php server.php
 ```
-By default server listening port 5000.
+By default server listen port 5000.

 In the second terminal send test data.
 E.g. under Linux you can: